erinrwhite/managing-humans/README.md

 And, because I am predictable in this way, my team knows how to approach new ideas with me.

+And I also know now to hire people who are going to scare me, push me a little.

 ### balance

 One thing I talk about a lot lately is balance.
 We were working on a big project in 2013 and I didn't really take vacation that year.
 It was terrible.
 It took a toll on me and strained relationships with my team.
 I should've taken my damn vacation.